1 Jesus spoke these words, lifted up His eyes to heaven, and said: “Father, the hour has come. Glorify Your Son, that Your Son also may glorify You,

 Your Son also may glorify You,

-The Son will glorify the Father by His work on earth.
-God’s glorious attributes are brought to focus at the cross, the resurrection and coronation of the Son in heaven.
+The Son would glorify the Father by His work on earth.
+God’s glorious attributes were brought to focus at the cross, the resurrection, and the coronation of the Son in heaven.
 The ultimate end of the Son’s glorification is the glorification of the Father.
-The Son will glorify the Father by means of the cross.
+The Son would glorify the Father by means of the cross.

 There is a divine timetable for each believer.

-The mission of the Son equates with the overall purpose of God, that is, to glorify God primarily and the salvation of man secondarily.
+The mission of the Son equates with the overall purpose of God—that is, the glorification of God primarily and the salvation of man secondarily.
 We see the glory of Christ in both the cross and the crown.
 The world views the cross as something of shame, but Jesus deemed it as glory.

 Jesus did not pray for Himself in a selfish way.
 He prayed that the will of the Father be done.
 He did not ask the Father to save Him from the cross but to glorify both the Father and Himself through it.
 The glory of the Son was also the glory of the Father.
 It was a prayer of sustaining grace.